 Your kidney is responsible for removing waste from your blood, regulating blood pressure and volume, and filtering waste out through urine.
 For this to happen effectively your kidneys must healthy blood vessels.

-Hypertension can wreak havoc to the larger blood vessels serving your kidneys with blood as well as the tinier vessels inside the kidneys.
+Hypertension can wreak havoc on the larger blood vessels serving your kidneys with blood as well as the tinier vessels inside the kidneys.
 This damage can finally prevent your kidneys from working as they should.

 Supplements to Fight Hypertension

-Remember, we noted poor diet – especially low potassium diet and a salt-rich diet are some of the risk factors that can cause hypertension.
+Remember, we noted poor diet – especially a low potassium diet and a salt-rich diet are some of the risk factors that can cause hypertension.
 With this in mind, you might be wondering whether you can use natural supplements to help fight hypertension.
 The good news is yes you can use some natural supplements along with medication to improve your blood pressure.
 In fact, with your doctor’s advice, you can use these supplements to finally avoid taking HBP medications altogether.
 What are some of these natural supplements that you can use to achieve this objective?

 Natural supplements rich in the following elements and substances can help you in your fight against High Blood Pressure: